WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Signature validity ## {#signature-validity}

-The client MUST parse the `Signature` header field as the list of parameterised values described in {{signature-header}}
+The client MUST parse the `Signature` header field as the list of parameterised values described in {{signature-header}} (Section 4.8.1 of
-({{!I-D.ietf-httpbis-header-structure}}, section 4.8.1).
+{{!I-D.ietf-httpbis-header-structure}}).
 If an error is thrown during this parsing, the exchange has no valid signatures.
 Otherwise, each member of this list represents a signature with parameters.

 The client MUST use the following algorithm to determine whether each signature with parameters is invalid or potentially-valid.
 Potentially-valid results